-I’ve talked about Zhang Jike (part 1), Harimoto Tomokazu (part 2), and this is the part 3: Miu Hirano.
+I’ve talked about Zhang Jike (part 1), Harimoto Tomokazu (part 2), and this is part 3: Miu Hirano.
 She is considered the first female table tennis player who was successful with this new “style” in table tennis.
-For me, Miu Hirano is phenomenal, exceptional because she is the first female player who invented many “attacking weapon” with the new ball.
+For me, Miu Hirano is phenomenal, exceptional because she is the first female player who invented many “attacking weapons” with the new ball.

 Training Camp in China

 But first of all, a player from Germany has emailed me.